blinedale/SMIMEBrowserExtension/README.md

 Note that we currently do not check if a certificate has been revoked during verification.
 This means that emails signed with revoked certificates will show up as valid if everything else checks out.

-We also currently have not tested what happens to expired certificates.

 ## Road map

 - Checking if a certificate is revoked during verification
-- Defining behaviour for expired certificates.
 - Working Firefox build (current Firefox version is broken due to incompatibility with InboxSDK)
 - Possibly releasing this project as open source